Rampage 2: Universal Tour

-Rampage 2: Universal Tour is a 1999 action game developed by Avalanche Software and published by Midway Games.
+Rampage 2: Universal Tour is a 1999 action game developed by Avalanche Software and published by Midway.
 It is the third game in the Rampage series and a sequel to 1997's Rampage World Tour.

 Plot

-George, Lizzie, and Ralph have been captured and confined for the world to see.
+George, Lizzie, and Ralph, who are returned to normal size following the events of World Tour, have been captured and confined for the world to see.
 George is held captive in New York City, Lizzie is imprisoned in Tokyo, and Ralph the Wolf is stored in London (references to King Kong, Godzilla, and Werewolf of London, or possibly An American Werewolf in London).
 However, Scumlabs, who has just rebuilt their facilities in Salt Lake City, causes another accident that results in three new monsters: Boris (a rhinoceros monster), Curtis (a mouse monster), and Ruby (a lobster monster).
 Players choose one of the three original monsters to rescue.
 The player then uses the characters in the part of the world where the rescuee is held.
 They work as a collective to break buildings, eat people, and destroy cars and this creates competition among players.
 When a player frees George, Lizzie, or Ralph, then they become playable characters.
-Once all the monsters are rescued, aliens begin to invade the Earth leaving the monsters the only ones who can save the planet that they just helped partially destroy.
+Once all the monsters are rescued, aliens begin to invade Earth in an attend to conquer it, leaving the monsters the only ones who can save the planet that they just helped partially destroy.
 After fending off the invasion on Earth, the monsters rescue Myukus (a green cyclops-like alien) from Area 51, who joins them before chasing the aliens through space, destroying the aliens' bases throughout the Solar System and eventually rampaging through their home-world and destroying their capital.

 A news channel covers all the destruction caused by the monsters.
-At the end of the game, it is revealed that the aliens have a news program, but the alien anchorman who runs the program is eaten by Myukus.
+At the end of the game, it is revealed that the aliens have a news program of their own, but the alien anchorman who runs the program is eaten by Myukus.